BellezaEmporium/query-streamlink/README-en.md

 ## Legality

-Yes, query-streamlink is a legal program, as its purpose is to serve as a bridge to [Streamlink](https://github.com/streamlink/streamlink).
-The only unlawful use would be if it were employed for malicious purposes, in this case I won't be held responsible.
+query-streamlink is a legal program, as its purpose is to serve as a bridge to [Streamlink](https://github.com/streamlink/streamlink).
+The only unlawful use would be if it were employed for malicious purposes, which in that case I can't be held responsible.

 ### Supported Websites